 A number of reputation marketing software products let business users add review content to their website, which serve as powerful testimonials for visitors and potential customers.
 For example: see ReviewTrackers’ Amplify in action in the below screenshot.

 Adding review content encourages user interaction and boosts shopper confidence.
+Having 50 or more reviews per product can result in a 4.6% increase in your conversion rate.

-Search Engine Journal, meanwhile, asserts that reviews can influence up to 10 percent of a company’s search ranking.
 Other benefits include improved on-site content density, increased triggers for search engine crawlers, and improved ranking for long-tail searches.

 Similar to how the savviest reputation managers are extracting insights from social media comments, reputation marketing software can also harness reviews and feedback in order to gain insights on the customer experience.